renatoathaydes/dartle-website/source/processed/dartle-overview.md

 }
 ```

-Now, write a Dartle script to compile just this file:
+And a Dartle script to compile just this file.

+`dartle.dart`

 ```dart
 import 'dart:io';